 (Notice, I didn’t even say “well-fed”.
 Getting anything in their bellies that is not goldfish crackers is a great feat, no one is expecting fancy three-course dinners!)

 The Daily Schedule for Kids You Need!

-I have received several messages from members of my Facebook community “Parenting in the Now”, asking HOW we plan our day.
+I have received several messages from members of my Facebook community “Real Moms in the Now”, asking HOW we plan our day.
 (Feel free to join our group of super fun and incredibly cool moms!)